-Figure 4: Plausible mechanism of BPA degradation by BPA-degrading isolates
+$Figure 4: \mbox{-} Plausible mechanism of BPA degradation by BPA-degrading isolates.$

 Subsequently, the growth and phenol, BPA-degradation activity of P. pseudoalcaligenes strain YKJ were evaluated in PWW and PWW-BSM which contained 100 mg/L phenol and 300 mg/L BPA on the basis of HPLC analysis.
 Growth increased to OD600 of 0.597 ± 0.009 in PWW and OD600 of 0.570 ± 0.005 in PWW-BSM until 24 h and thereafter until 48 h, it did not increase.
 BPA was decreased to an undetectable level by HPLC in both cultures within 24 h.
-Thus, similarity of the results in both cultures showed that the BSM mineral salts could not stimulate the growth and phenol, BPA-degradation activity of P. pseudoalcaligenes strain YKJ in PWW.
-In addition, this strain was able to grow up to OD600 of 0.5 and degrade and 300 mg/L BPA (100%) in PWW and PWW-BSM within 24 h which were higher than that in the BSMB containing 300 mg/L BPA within 48 h.
+Thus, the similarity of the results in both cultures showed that the BSM mineral salts could not stimulatethe growth and phenol, and BPA-degradation activity of P. pseudoalcaligenes strain YKJ in PWW.
+In addition, thisstrain was able to grow up to OD600 of 0.5 and degrade300 mg/L BPA (100%) in PWW and PWW-BSM within 24 h which was higher than that in the BSMB containing 300 mg/L BPA within 48 h.
 Therefore, it was probable that other organic compounds existing in the petrochemical wastewater could stimulate the growth and degradation activity of P. pseudoalcaligenes strain YKJ.
 In addition, other living microorganisms existing in petrochemical wastewater might synergistically enhance the growth and BPA degradation activity of this strain.
+Comparative Study OfBpa-Degradation Capacity Among Bpa-Degrading Strains Asper Reorted Literature Asobserved in the table below (Table 1), we can see the comparison of BPA-degradation capacity of the strain discussed in the present case study vis-à-vis other reported literature.